 Procedures like microdiscectomy and artificial disc replacement aren’t ideal for people with problems like osteoporosis or severe rheumatoid arthritis.
 However, spinal fusion may be a good fit because it stabilizes the weakened bones by combining them into one unit.

 Max Steuer, MD, offers a road to full recovery through spinal fusion.
-If you have lingering back and neck pain, call the Atlanta office or click on the online scheduler to book your consultation with Dr. Steuer now.
+If you have lingering back and neck pain, call the Atlanta office to book your consultation with Dr. Steuer now.